lenilsonjr/moneys/README.md

 # Moneys

 :construction: BE AWARE: Moneys is still on development, things may be unstable.
-Contributtions are appreciated. :construction:
+Contributions are appreciated. :construction:

 ## Installing
 ```